jlhags/jlhags.github.io/content/post/beginning-programming-lesson-04.md

 fmt.Println(s2[2])
 ```

 In this case the value in position 2 of s2 would be printed.
 Note that I didn't say the 2nd element.
-Most programming languages start counting at 0 (Article on why to come later).
+Most programming languages start counting at 0 ([Why Do Arrays Start at Zero?](/posts/why-do-arrays-start-at-zero)).
 So, 6 would be printed, not 5.

 ### Getting the Length of a Slice
 Since slices can change in length, it will be useful to know just how long it is.
 For this, we can use the function len: